 To find out more about the Wiltshire Council new waste and recycling collection service visit www.wiltshire.gov.uk/waste.

 Refuse is collected on alternate Fridays.

-For the latest news about any roadworks, utility work and non-street works that may be taking place in this area, please click here to access the information on the Wiltshire Council website.
+For the latest news about any roadworks, utility work and non-street works that may be taking place in this area, please visit Wiltshire Council's website to access the information on the Wiltshire Council website.

 Primary school: Kington St Michael CE Primary School, tel.
 (01249) 750454, Secondary Schools (Chippenham):